Campus Expansion Project

 And we have families who have given something now, just to be counted and to know that they have helped us move this project forward.

 The next $400K in gifts will be eligible to be matched by the Beth Am Manor Challenge grant, thus doubling the impact of the gift.
-Please consider how you can invest in this project and contact Seth Rosenzweig, Director of Development.
+Please consider how you can invest in this project and contact Hilary Hellman, Director of Development.